savarin/readcoin-python/README.md

 # readcoin

-readcoin is a minimal implementation of the Bitcoin protocol for educational purposes.
+readcoin is a minimal proof-of-work cryptocurrency based on the Bitcoin protocol.

 ## Context